 4 hours.
-The continuation of the course in the Greek of the New Testament, including vocabulary, grammar, and special constructions.
+This class is the continuation of the course in the Greek of the New Testament, including vocabulary, grammar and special constructions.
 Emphasis is placed on readings from biblical texts and exegesis of those texts.

 Prerequisite: GREK 301 Hellenistic Greek III.